Rick Perry 2012 presidential campaign: Beginning

-On August 11, 2011, a Perry spokesman said that he will be running for president, with plans to announce his formal entry into the race two days later.
+On August 11, 2011, a Perry spokesman said that he would be running for president, with plans to announce his formal entry into the race two days later.
 Perry himself confirmed it on a visit to KVUE, the ABC affiliate in Austin, the state capital.
 As the Associated Press bulletin announcing his entry into the race came across the wire, Perry signed and dated a printed copy of the bulletin.

 On August 13, 2011, in a speech at Charleston, South Carolina, Perry officially announced that he would be a candidate for the Republican nomination.
 He later stated that it was his wife, Anita, who encouraged him to run for president, as he was happy being governor of Texas.

 Perry said Federal Reserve Chairman Ben Bernanke should stop printing more money to stimulate the economy, saying it was "treasonous" and that he would be treated "pretty ugly down in Texas" for his actions.
 He also criticized Barack Obama for not serving in the military, saying, "The president had the opportunity to serve his country.
 I'm sure at some time he made the decision that isn't what he wanted to do."

 On August 17, 2011, at a breakfast with business leaders in New Hampshire Perry said that he does not believe the science behind global warming.
 He said "there are a substantial number of scientists who have manipulated data so that they will have dollars rolling into their projects."